sfchishti/sfchishti/README.md

 -💞️ I’m looking to collaborate on remote sensing, spatial data analysis, machine learning, data analysis with numerical methods, time-series analysis, and geoInformatics.
 -📫 How to reach me: sfc2022july@gmail.com | chishti@uni-potsdam.de
 -😄 Pronouns: she/her
--⚡ Fun fact: "From nothing we create everything", "Learn by doing"
+-⚡ Fun fact: I live by “From nothing we create everything” and “Learn by doing.”

 ---